.

 Family Photo Collages Inspired by Tina Barney Gallery Visit Thursday, April 20, 2023 10 AM to 11:30 AM Kasmin Gallery Kasmin Gallery, 10th Avenue, New York, NY, USA Media Inquiries: adam@culturalcounsel.com RSVP First graders from PS 33M Chelsea Prep joined our Artists in Residence for a behind-the-scenes tour of Tina Barney ’s exhibition The Beginning at Kasmin Gallery.
 Taking a cue from Barney’s intimate photographs of familial traditions and domestic rituals, students collaged their own family photographs with art magazines, construction paper, and felt to create artworks that showed family memories in a whole new light.
 About the Exhibition Spanning the years 1976 to 1980, The Beginning brings together the earliest works of acclaimed American photographer Tina Barney (b.
 1945).
 Featuring images largely unseen by the public, the exhibition chronicles a period of technical and artistic development that would lay the foundation for the complex and incisive tableaux that ultimately established Barney as a key figure in international photography.
 While quarantining during the Covid-19 outbreak, Barney began to sort through her archive of thousands of 35mm negatives, discovering long-forgotten images that reanimated her memories of life as a young artist: “The photographs in this book seem like X-rays of my mind,” she has said.
 Programs at Children's Museum of the Arts are supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council and by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
 Donate Now

-Open Studio: Pop Art Free Community Artmaking Thursday, March 28, 2024 3 PM to 5 PM Pier 57 Pier 57, 11th Avenue, New York, NY, USA Media Inquiries: adam@culturalcounsel.com RSVP Pauline Boty, It’s a Man’s World I, 1964, oil on canvas with collage © The Estate of Pauline Boty Christine Wang, Green Tea Cake, 2016.
-Photo courtesy of the artist.
-Robert Indiana with his 'LOVE' sculpture in Central Park, New York City, 1971.
-Photo by Jack Mitchell / Getty Images.
-Pop Art emerged as a form of resistance to traditional art forms, surprising and delighting viewers with humorous, edgy depictions of the popular media.
-After learning about British and American pop artists Pauline Boty , Robert Indiana , and Christine Wang , children will select an object as their subject matter, then create four different depictions of that object using brightly colored paints.
-About Open Studio Open Studio at Pier 57 invites children to explore hands-on projects across a wide range of artistic disciplines.
-Each session introduces children to the elements and principles of art while surveying artists across generations and continents.
-Specially designed for children on the Autism Spectrum but welcoming to all, each session is multisensory focused.
+Open Studio [May 25] Free Community Artmaking Thursday, May 25, 2023 3 PM to 5 PM Pier 57 Pier 57, 11th Avenue, New York, NY, USA Media Inquiries: adam@culturalcounsel.com RSVP Open Studio at Pier 57 invites children to explore hands-on projects across a wide range of artistic disciplines.
+Specially designed for children on the Autism Spectrum but welcoming to all, each Inclusives session is multisensory focused.
 Participants will explore art materials (such as clay, paper, or textiles) at their own pace alongside movement breaks and ample time for storytelling and social interaction.
-Open Studio is recommended for ages 12 & under.
-What To Expect This activity takes place in the Community Classrooms at Pier 57, located just beyond the food hall.
+What To Expect Sessions are led by veteran CMA Artist Instructor Emma Waldman and are inspired by historic and contemporary New York City artists.
+Each session includes hands-on artmaking, storytelling, and plenty of interactive communication and fun.
+Children will have ample time to express their ideas and explore their creativity through multisensory-focused projects and materials.
 The program’s curriculum is rooted in accessible artmaking practices and Children’s Museum of the Arts’ pedagogy of Look, Make, Share.
 Take a peek at one of our virtual Inclusives lessons, catered to children with Autism, that families can try at home: here !
-Please be advised this is not a dropoff session.
 While caregivers are welcome to stay with their children, families are encouraged to enjoy the extraordinary setting of Pier 57 in the adjacent Family Living Room for the duration of the session.
-Caregivers are advised to remain on the premises while children are working.
-Image Credit: Pauline Boty, It’s a Man’s World I , 1964, oil on canvas with collage © The Estate of Pauline Boty Children's Museum of the Arts' Open Studio at Pier 57 is generously supported by the Horace W. Goldsmith Foundation, Cornelia T. Bailey Foundation, Ruth Foundation for the Arts, William Talbott Hillman Foundation, The LeRoy Neiman and Janet Byrne Neiman Foundation, Milton and Sally Avery Arts Foundation, Google Community Grants Fund, Bloomberg Philanthropies, Harriet Ames Charitable Trust, The Cowles Charitable Trust, and the Viniar Family Foundation.
-Additional support is provided, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council and by the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
+Children's Museum of the Arts' Open Studio at Pier 57 is generously supported by the Horace W. Goldsmith Foundation, Cornelia T. Bailey Foundation, Ruth Foundation for the Arts, William Talbott Hillman Foundation, First Republic Bank, The LeRoy Neiman and Janet Byrne Neiman Foundation, Milton and Sally Avery Arts Foundation, Google Community Grants Fund, Amazon, Bloomberg Philanthropies, Harriet Ames Charitable Trust, The Cowles Charitable Trust, Hammitt, and the Viniar Family Foundation.
 Donate Now